-The Catharine Valley Trail follows the old Chemung Barge Canal tow path and sections of the abandoned Northern Central Rail lines.
-When complete, the route will be roughly 12 miles long and will connect the communities of Watkins Glen, Montour Falls, Millport, Pine Valley and Horseheads.
+The Catharine Valley Trail follows the old Chemung Barge Canal towpath and sections of the abandoned Northern Central Rail lines, connecting the communities of Watkins Glen, Montour Falls, Millport, Pine Valley, and Horseheads.

 The trail is divided into sections between the various access points and sections that run through the villages.
 Most of the trail is within its own corridor but when the route passes through villages and shares public roads, the designated route is marked with small street signs.

 Stretches of the trail that run between towns delve into deep forest and are thoroughly shaded and simply serene.
 It’s as if you have your own personal wooded highway.
 The paths are wide enough to ride/walk two abreast and provide ample room for passing other trekkers.
 Along these natural corridors, mileage markers measure the distance between access points, and several benches are spaced along the path so travelers can pause and take in the sounds and sights of the natural area.
 The entire trail is ADA compliant though access to some sections is better than at others.